OeschMe/Demo2Video-modder/README.md

 # Demo2Video-modder
 Automatic mod merge for the Demo2Video project

-Script will take backups of the Vanilla files and fetch the modded files automatically.
+Script will take timestamped backups of the files and fetch the modded/new files automatically.

 ## How to use?
 ### Manual method